-Arguably, the problem that has received the majority of attention is tracking of a set of sparse facial landmarks.
-The landmarks are either associated to a particular sparse facial model, i.e. the popular Candide facial model by Li et al (1993), or correspond to fiducial facial regions/parts (e.g., mouth, eyes, nose etc.) (Cootes et al (2001)).
-Even earlier attempts such as Essa and Pentland (1994) understood the usefulness of tracking facial regions/landmarks in order to perform robust fitting of complex facial models (currently the vast majority of dense 3D facial model tracking techniques, such as Wei et al (2004); Zhang et al (2008); Amberg (2011), rely on the robust tracking of a set of facial landmarks).

-Early approaches for tracking facial landmarks/regions included: (i) the use of templates built around certain facial regions (Essa and Pentland (1994)), (ii) the use of facial classifiers to detect landmarks (Colmenarez et al (1999)) where tracking is performed using modal analysis (Tao and Huang (1998)) or (iii) the use of face and facial region segmentation to detect the features where tracking is performed using block matching (Sobottka and Pitas (1996)).
+Arguably, the category of deformable tracking that has received the majority of attention is that of tracking a set of sparse facial landmarks.
+The landmarks are either associated to a particular sparse facial model, i.e. the popular Candide facial model by Li et al. (1993), or correspond to fiducial facial regions/parts (e.g., mouth, eyes, nose etc.) (Cootes et al. 2001).
+Even earlier attempts such as Essa and Pentland (1994) understood the usefulness of tracking facial regions/landmarks in order to perform robust fitting of complex facial models (currently the vast majority of dense 3D facial model tracking techniques, such as Wei et al. (2004), Zhang et al. (2008), Amberg (2011), rely on the robust tracking of a set of facial landmarks).
+Early approaches for tracking facial landmarks/regions included: (i) the use of templates built around certain facial regions (Essa and Pentland 1994), (ii) the use of facial classifiers to detect landmarks (Colmenarez et al. 1999) where tracking is performed using modal analysis (Tao and Huang 1998) or (iii) the use of face and facial region segmentation to detect the features where tracking is performed using block matching (Sobottka and Pitas 1996).
 Currently, deformable face tracking has converged with the problem of facial landmark localisation on static images.
 That is, the methods generally rely on fitting generative or discriminative statistical models of appearance and 2D/3D sparse facial shape at each frame.
-Arguably, the most popular methods are generative and discriminative variations of Active Appearance Models (AAMs) and Active Shape Models (ASMs) (Pighin et al (1999); Cootes et al (2001); Dornaika and Ahlberg (2004); Xiao et al (2004); Matthews and Baker (2004); Dedeoğlu et al (2007); Papandreou and Maragos (2008); Amberg et al (2009); Saragih et al (2011); Xiong and De la Torre (2013, 2015)).
-The statistical models of appearance and shape can either be generic as in Cootes et al (2001); Matthews and Baker (2004); Xiong and De la Torre (2013) or incrementally updated in order to better capture the face at hand, as in Sung and Kim (2009); Asthana et al (2014).
+Arguably, the most popular methods are generative and discriminative variations of Active Appearance Models (AAMs) and Active Shape Models (ASMs) (Pighin et al. 1999; Cootes et al. 2001; Dornaika and Ahlberg 2004; Xiao et al. 2004; Matthews and Baker 2004; Dedeoğlu et al. 2007; Papandreou and Maragos 2008; Amberg et al. 2009; Saragih et al. 2011; Xiong and De la Torre 2013, 2015).
+The statistical models of appearance and shape can either be generic as in Cootes et al. (2001), Matthews and Baker (2004), Xiong and De la Torre (2013) or incrementally updated in order to better capture the face at hand, as in Sung and Kim (2009), Asthana et al. (2014).
 The vast majority of the facial landmark localisation methodologies require an initialisation provided by a face detector.
-More details regarding current state-of-the-art in facial landmark localisation can be found in Section 3.3.
+More details regarding current state-of-the-art in facial landmark localisation can be found in Sect.
+3.3.

-Arguably, the current practise regarding deformable face tracking includes the combination of a generic face detection and generic facial landmark localisation technique (Saragih et al (2011); Xiong and De la Torre (2013, 2015); Alabort-i-Medina and Zafeiriou (2015); Asthana et al (2015)).
+Arguably, the current practise regarding deformable face tracking includes the combination of a generic face detection and generic facial landmark localisation technique (Saragih et al. 2011; Xiong and De la Torre 2013, 2015; Alaborti-Medina and Zafeiriou 2015; Asthana et al. 2015).
 For example, popular approaches include successive application of the face detection and facial landmark localisation procedure at each frame.
 Another approach performs face detection in the first frame and then applies facial landmark localisation at each consecutive frame using the fitting result of the previous frame as initialisation.
 Face detection can be re-applied in case of failure.
-This is the approach that is used by popular packages such as Asthana et al (2014).
+This is the approach that is used by popular packages such as Asthana et al. (2014).
 In this paper, we thoroughly evaluate variations of the above approaches.
 Furthermore, we consider the use of modern model free state-of-the-art trackers for rigid 2D tracking in order to be used as initialisation for the facial landmark localisation procedure.
-This is pictorially described in Figure 1.
+This is pictorially described in Fig. 1.